segmentio/consent-manager/README.md

 and the storybook should be opened in your browser.
 We recommend adding a new story for new features, and testing against existing stories when making bug fixes.

+## Styles

+The file GUIDESTYLES.md contains the list of all components you can use this id to change de styles on Consent Manager.

 ### Publishing New Version

 This package follows semantic versioning.
 To publish a new version: